Subscribe Now: 1 Full Year for Only $7.95!

 One other very subtle feature is the link between the petrified tree and Big Thunder Mountain Railroad.
 Take a look at the top of the tree and compare that to the top of the Big Thunder hoodoo (the mountain) and be prepared to be amazed.

-- Big Thunder Mountain Railroad Ice Cream Cart (Food Cart)
+- Big Thunder Mountain Railroad Ice Cream Cart (Food Stand or Cart)

 - River Belle Terrace (Table Service)